 Over time though, our personal Jule Nisse apparently got tired, ran out of creative ideas, or simply just gave up on trying to surprise me and my sister.
 It was a sad state of affairs – and this Jule Nisse tradition clearly took place long before the days of creativity-inspiring Pinterest.

 How was any Jule Nisse expected to keep up the momentum for almost an entire month without such resources as the internet and social media?!
 Well, our Jule Nisse did not have the stamina required to keep two little girls in awe year after year.
 (Which is why I wrote this post with Elf on the Shelf tips for tired moms.)

 The Beginning of the End:

-We went to bed like good little girls, after leaving our fleece lined slippers in the window – mine were green with little clowns on the front – I remember this very vividly.
+We went to bed like good little girls, after leaving our fleece-lined slippers in the window – mine was green with little clowns on the front – I remember this very vividly.
 I woke up rather excited to prove my sister wrong.
-Once and for all show her that she was just trying to rain on my magical Christmas parade… but no, that is NOT what happened.
+Once and for all, show her that she was just trying to rain on my magical Christmas parade… but no, that is NOT what happened.

-So with that said… this explains why I fully embrace my elf duties to make the arrival of our Elf on the Shelf a little more exciting than recycling tangerines.
+So with that said… this explains why I love Christmas gnomes and I fully embrace my elf duties to make the arrival of our Elf on the Shelf a little more exciting than recycling tangerines.
 I wish my mom had Pinterest and Facebook available in the 80s, it sure would have made her life a lot easier.

 I think she follows my Pinterest board for “Elf on the Shelf” ideas now.
 Check it out – and follow it, so you are never stuck in a tangerine rut.